 Wilk was joined by Santa Clarita area resident Chris Velona on the Senate Floor.
 Velona’s 14-year-old son Sebastian, a Stevenson Ranch resident, suffers from Batten Disease.

-“This rare genetic disease robs children of their childhood and parents of their child,” Wilk said.
+“This genetic disease robs children of their childhood and parents of their child,” Wilk said.
 “SJR 25 calls attention to the disease, the impact it has on families and hopefully compels the Federal government to continue funding research on this and other rare diseases.”

 Batten Disease is a rare fatal disease that attacks the nervous system.
 It occurs in 2 to 4 of every 100,000 births in the United States.
 Symptoms first begin when a child is between the ages of 5 and 10 years of age.
 They include behavioral changes, seizures, blindness, intellectual decline, and loss of speech, usually leading to a premature death before adulthood.